FatulM/shamsi_date/README.md

 bool b6 = j1 != j2; // b6 = true
 ```

-Here is a complete example:
+## Example

+Here is a complete example.
+If you did not find what you are looking for, you can check `test/shamsi_date_test.dart` file which includes unit tests.

 ```dart
 import 'package:shamsi_date/shamsi_date.dart';